 Thoughts on one-way Roman Road

 The family have a few choice words and worries about the high street, with the proposed plans for a one-way Roman Road still fresh in the air.
-The TFL announcement to revamp the road has ruffled more than a few feathers of business owners who can foresee troubles ahead.
+The TFL announcement to revamp the road ruffled more than a few feathers of business owners who foresaw troubles ahead.

 ‘I don’t think they’ve thought it through.
 It’s great for cafes but for us, there is no benefit.
 We don’t have enough staff to have eyes on the road if we put stock out, and we won’t be able to get our deliveries’ Katie reflects.